- 15

 So where did these delicious nuggets come from?
 The answer is rather vague.
 Lee posits that British officers occupying Egypt in the late 1800s might have influenced their development.
 After enjoying fried vegetable croquettes in India, perhaps they asked their Egyptian chefs to come up with something similar?

 Alas, we’ll never know for sure.
-But we do know that falafel soon spread through the Middle East, acquiring new flavors from each region it touched.
+But we do know that falafel soon spread through the Middle East, acquiring new flavours from each region it touched.

 A very early falafel might have been made of fava beans.
 Indeed, that’s where falafel probably gets its name; the Egyptian word for fava beans is fül.